The Múlagljúfur Canyon a hike you don’t want to miss

 After this viewpoint, the trail will become slightly steeper, but the hike is relatively short.
 Be careful here, as it can be very slippery when wet.
 Personal experience.
 Yes, I did fall :).

-Photographing the Múlagljúfur Canyon a hike you don’t want to miss – shorter hike
+Photographing the Múlagljúfur Canyon – shorter hike

 The obvious choice from the main viewpoint is the most classical composition, overlooking the Canyon from the ridge, framing the composition with the closest waterfall on the side and the one at the canyon’s centre in the background.